5l1v3r1/GUICAT/README.md

 Click 'BEGIN CRACKING' to run Hashcat64.exe in CMD using the files you have selected.
 Hashcat will automatically utilize your GPUs for cracking speed.
+NOTE: I WILL NOT BE HELD ACCOUNTABLE FOR ANY MALICIOUS ACTIONS TAKEN WHILE USING THIS TOOL.
+USE AT YOUR OWN RISK.

 Click 'Cracked Hashes' to open hashcat.potfile in notepad, which contains all successfully cracked hashes with no duplicates.